 The internship program emphasizes training in brief, time-limited therapy and multicultural competency within an integrationist framework.
 We provide intensive supervision, multifaceted didactic training, professional mentorship, and a broad range of outreach and consultation opportunities.
-Through achievement of Profession-Wide competencies, the Psychology Intern will enhance their skills in brief, time-limited individual therapy, group therapy, crisis intervention, intake assessment, consultation, program evaluation, and outreach.
-We believe our strong commitment to multiculturally informed training and evidence based practice will provide an exceptional opportunity for your development as a generalist in Health Service Psychology.
-Our licensed staff and consultants represent a diversity of theoretical and cultural backgrounds.
+Through achievement of profession-wide competencies, the Psychology Intern will enhance their skills in brief, time-limited individual therapy, group therapy, crisis intervention, intake assessment, consultation, program evaluation, and outreach.
+We believe our strong commitment to multiculturally informed training and evidence-based practice will provide an exceptional opportunity for your development as a generalist in Health Service Psychology.
+Our senior staff and consultants represent a diversity of theoretical and cultural backgrounds.
 Please see our CAPS Diversity Statement.
-CAPS is accredited by the International Association of Counseling Services (IACS) and the Doctoral Internship is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and accredited by the American Psychological Association*.
+CAPS is accredited by the International Association of Counseling Services (IACS) and the Doctoral Internship is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and accredited by the American Psychological Association.*

-If you have any questions, please feel free to contact me at email@example.com or at 415/422-6352.
-Internship selection is often a stressful process and we are happy to provide any additional information that may be helpful in your search and decision-making.
+If you have any questions, please feel free to contact me at firstname.lastname@example.org or at (415) 422-6352.
+Internship selection is often a stressful process, and we are happy to provide any additional information that may be helpful in your search and decision-making.
 We appreciate your interest in our program and welcome your application.

 Nancy Glenn, Ph.D.

-*Accreditation Status: The Doctoral Internship in Health Service Psychology at CAPS is accredited by the American Psychological Association.
+*Accreditation status: The Doctoral Internship in Health Service Psychology at CAPS is accredited by the American Psychological Association.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation at: